Internet-Draft CoAP pubsub December 2024

 3.2.2.
 Subscribe

-A client can subscribe to a topic-data by sending a CoAP GET request with the Observe set to 0 to subscribe to resource updates [RFC7641].
+A client can subscribe to a topic-data by sending a CoAP GET request with the CoAP Observe Option set to 0 to subscribe to resource updates [RFC7641].

 On success, the server hosting the topic-data resource MUST return 2.05 (Content) notifications with the data and the Observe Option.
 Otherwise, if no Observe Option is present the client should assume that the subscription was not successful.

-If the topic is not yet in the fully created state (see Section 3.1) the broker SHOULD return a response code 4.04 (Not Found).
+If the topic is not yet in the fully created state (see Section 3.1) the broker MUST return a response code 4.04 (Not Found).

 The following response codes are defined for the Subscribe operation: